-00:01:00 (meaning one minute)
+Default value 00:01:00 (meaning one minute)

-Defines the timeout value when starting up the Excel Client and the Windows Client.
-If the client does not start within this length of time, the startup routine is canceled and an error message displays to the user.
-This should only be changed on the advice of Kaufman Hall Software Support.
+Defines the timeout value when starting up the Excel Client and the Windows Description canceled and an error message displays to the user.
+This should only be changed on the advice of Axiom Support.